Written By: Karen Ritter, RN BSN

 The location and cell type play a major role in a prognosis.
 There are two main locations where mesothelioma starts: the lining of the lungs (pleura); and the lining of the abdomen (peritoneum).

 Mesothelioma in the lining of the lungs is called pleural mesothelioma.
-The other, in the lining of the abdomen, is called peritoneal mesothelioma and patents with this cancer usually have a better prognosis.
+The other, in the lining of the abdomen, is called peritoneal mesothelioma and patients with this cancer usually have a better prognosis.
 This is because malignant pleural mesothelioma quickly spreads to the lungs, a vital organ, and can lead to respiratory issues.

 The other forms of mesothelioma are pericardial mesothelioma (lining of the heart) and testicular mesothelioma.
 Both are extremely rare, and there is not much data about prognosis.